|

 Table of Contents

-Companion Planting Cauliflower – The Best Plants To Grow With Cauliflower
+The Best Plants To Grow With Cauliflower

-Broccoli, Cabbage, Kale, Turnips, and Brussels Sprouts
+The Brassicas: Broccoli, Cabbage, Kale, Turnips, and Brussels Sprouts

-Cauliflower belongs to the brassica family and grows well with other family members, including broccoli, cabbage, kale, turnips, and Brussels sprouts.
+Cauliflower belongs to the brassica family and grows well with other family members, including broccoli, cabbage, kale, turnip, and Brussels sprouts.
 They all enjoy the same growing environment and will do well-planted side by side.

 Celery